Altuğ Çetinkaya, MD, FEBOMENUBEFORE & AFTERPATIENT REVIEWS

 What Are Eyelid Tumors?

 Eyelid tumors are abnormal growths that develop on the skin of the eyelids.
-The term "tumor" may sound alarming, but it is important to remember that not all eyelid tumors are cancerous; in fact, 80% of them are benign.
-A tumor simply refers to an abnormal growth, and its nature—whether benign or malignant—is determined by examining a sample under a microscope.
+The term “tumor” can sound alarming, but it is important to remember that not all eyelid tumors are cancerous—about 80% are benign.
+The term “tumor” simply refers to an unusual growth, while its nature (benign or malignant) is determined through microscopic examination of a tissue sample.

-Although many are benign (non-cancerous),some may be malignant (cancerous) and require urgent medical intervention.
-Understanding the types, causes, and treatment options for eyelid tumors is crucial for maintaining eye health and overall well-being.
+Although most eyelid tumors are benign (non-cancerous),some can be malignant (cancerous) and require urgent medical attention.
+Understanding the types, causes, and treatment options for eyelid tumors is crucial for protecting eye health and overall well-being.

 What Causes Eyelid Tumors?

-The exact cause of eyelid tumors is not always clear, but several factors may contribute to their development:
+The exact cause of eyelid tumors is not always clear, but several factors can contribute to their development:

 • Sun Exposure: Prolonged exposure to ultraviolet (UV) rays is a significant risk factor for both benign and malignant eyelid tumors.
-The harmful effects of the sun are often linked to childhood and adolescent UV exposure.
-Those who experience extensive sunburns or work outdoors for long hours—such as farmers and fishermen—are at higher risk.
-Frequent and prolonged use of tanning beds is also a major risk factor.
+The harmful effects of the sun are often linked to UV exposure during childhood and adolescence.
+People who experience extensive sunburn or spend long hours outdoors for work—such as farmers or fishermen—have a higher risk.
+Frequent and prolonged use of tanning beds is also an important risk factor.

-• Age: The risk of developing eyelid tumors, especially malignant ones, increases with age.
+• Age: The risk of developing eyelid tumors, particularly malignant ones, increases with age.

-• Smoking: Harmful substances in cigarettes have been shown to contribute to the development and progression of certain skin cancer types.
+• Smoking: Harmful substances in cigarettes have been shown to contribute to the development and progression of several types of skin cancers, including some eyelid tumors.

-• Genetic Predisposition: A family history of skin cancer or eyelid tumors increases the likelihood of developing such growths.
-Any suspicious lesion, regardless of size, should be monitored closely if there is a family history.
+• Genetic Predisposition: Families with a history of skin cancer or eyelid tumors have a higher likelihood of developing such growths.
+Any suspicious lesion, small or large, should be closely monitored if there is a family history.

-• Immune System Disorders: A weakened immune system makes individuals more susceptible to tumors.
+• Immune System Disorders: A weakened immune system can make individuals more vulnerable to tumor development.

 Types of Eyelid Tumors

-Eyelid tumors are generally classified into two groups: benign (non-cancerous) and malignant (cancerous).
+Eyelid tumors are generally divided into two main categories: benign (non-cancerous) and malignant (cancerous).

 Benign Eyelid Tumors